anthonygrees/lw_fargate_ecs_demo/README.md

 ```

 ### Apply Complete !
-Once the run is complete you will get a list of the `server_ip` addresses.
+Once the run is complete you will get a list of the `alb_hostname` addresses.